 Principles of Municipal Tax Collection I, II and III are required in all cases for the designation of Certified Tax Collector (see N.J.S.A.
 40A:9-145 et seq.).
 Required texts are provided for the three mandatory courses, including:

 Additional copies of current Tax Collection manuals are available for purchase.
-For an order form, call 732-932-3640, ext.
-628, or visit the Publications page.
+For an order form, visit the Publications page.

 Text: Principles of Municipal Tax Collection I (2008)